danielgjackson/zippast/README.md

 zippast inputfile
 ```

 ...where the input file can be a `.zip` (it will be `.zip` stored if it's not already a `.zip` file), and the output file is of the same name with the extension `.zip-email`.
-The recipient must rename the file to `.zip` to access the contents as before.
+The recipient must typically rename the file extension to `.zip` to access the contents as before.

 Use the flag `-mode:bmp` to create a valid (but nonsense) bitmap image.